On Exploiting Hitting Sets for Model Reconciliation: Related Work and Discussions

 Our work sits in the intersection of knowledge representation and planning -- our techniques are inspired by findings from the knowledge representation community, especially on MCS, MUS, and their duality; and our application problem of model reconciliation was introduced by the planning community in the context of explainable planning.
 Therefore, we will situate our work in the context of these two communities and relate to existing work in those two areas.

 \textbf{Related Work from Knowledge Representation:} The definition of the logic-based MRP we are tackling in this paper (see Definition~\ref{lmrp}) has been introduced in a previous work~\cite{vas}.
-Building on those theoretical foundations, in this paper, we consider the development of an efficient algorithm for computing minimal explanations, which further extends the logic-based MRP to account for knowledge bases that may become inconsistent after receiving an explanation for some settings such as explainable planning.
+Building on those theoretical foundations, in this paper, we consider the development of an efficient algorithm for computing minimal explanations, which further extends the logic-based MRP to account for knowledge bases that may become inconsistent after receiving an explanation.

 The algorithm presented in this paper is inspired by a procedure for computing an SMUS of an inconsistent formula, originally presented by~\citet{ignatiev-plm15}.
 The method is also related to other similar approaches for enumerating MUSes and MCSes.
 Moreover, our approach is similar in spirit to the HS-tree presented by~\citet{rei87}.
-Although the original purpose was to enumerate diagnoses, Reiter's procedure can be easily adapted to enumerate MUSes (called conflicts in that paper) as already noted by ~\citet{previti-m13}.
+Although the original purpose was to enumerate diagnoses, Reiter's procedure can be easily adapted to enumerate MUSes (called conflicts in that paper) as already noted by \citet{previti-m13}.
 However, the computation of an SMUS might require more substantial modifications.
 Procedures like the one presented by Reiter, which target MCSes (diagnoses) instead of MUSes (conflicts), can be seen as the dual version of our algorithm.
 In particular, the algorithm MaxHS~\cite{daviesB11} applies the same idea of iteratively computing and testing a minimum hitting set for the computation of a MaxSAT solution (the complement of the smallest MCSes).